Citrix Cloud Connector requirements

 - Do not enable FIPS mode on a machine hosting an older Cloud Connector version.
 Cloud Connectors older than Version 5.102 do not support FIPS mode.
 Enabling FIPS mode on a machine with an older Cloud Connector installed prevents Citrix Cloud Japan from performing regular maintenance updates for the Cloud Connector.

 For instructions to download the latest version of the Cloud Connector, see Task 3: Install Cloud Connectors.

-- Download the Cloud Connector software only from Citrix Cloud Government and install it on prepared machines.
-By default the Cloud Connector installer attempts to connect with the control plane from which it is downloaded.
-So, if you attempt to install the software downloaded from a commercial Citrix Cloud account, the installer will not connect with Citrix Cloud Government.
+- Download the Cloud Connector software only from Citrix Cloud Japan and install it on prepared machines.
+By default, the Cloud Connector installer attempts to connect with the control plane from which it is downloaded.
+So, if you attempt to install the software downloaded from a commercial Citrix Cloud (citrix.cloud.com) account, the installer will not connect with Citrix Cloud Japan.

 - Because the Cloud Connector software is downloaded, your browser must allow downloading executable files.